Yueran-Yu/Yu-Blog/029_React_Basics.md

             super(props);
             this.state = {value: ''};

-            // you need manually bind the methods to current class object this.handleChange = this.handleChange.bind(this);
+            // you need to manually bind the methods to the current class object this.handleChange = this.handleChange.bind(this);
             this.handleSubmit = this.handleSubmit.bind(this);
           }